waelkarman/bunch-linux-manifests/README.md

 > kas build kas/bunch-linux.yml<br/>

 It could take a while depending on the machine that are you using for compiling. <br/>

+### Deploy
+The compiled image will be located into the build folder at the following path:
+> /build/tmp/deploy/images/raspberrypi4-64

+Getting the image it should be flashed through linux dd, bmaptool command or using third party software like *BalenaEtcher*, *Raspberry* *Imager*.

+> bunzip2 -c bunch-linux-bunch-raspberrypi4-64.wic.bz2 | sudo dd of=/dev/sda bs=1M  status=progress && sync

+> bmaptool copy \<IMAGE\>.wic.gz /dev/sda && sync